MicrosoftDocs/microsoft-authentication-library-for-python/msal-python-conceptual/advanced/instance-metadata-caching.md

 ---
 title: Instance metadata caching
-description: "Every developer wants their program to run faster.
-In this article, we are going to show you how you can add a one-liner to make your MSAL Python powered app to acquire a token roughly 1.5x to 2x faster!"
+description: Every developer wants their program to run faster.
+In this article, we are going to show you how you can add a one-liner to make your MSAL Python powered app to acquire a token roughly 1.5x to 2x faster!
 author: Dickson-Mwendia
 manager: CelesteDG